A Return to Salem's Lot: Plot

 Joe Weber, an anthropologist working in South America, is summoned back to the United States by his ex-wife, Sally, who informs him that their dysfunctional adolescent son, Jeremy, will be committed to a psychiatric institution if Joe does not intervene.
 Joe takes custody of Jeremy, and decides to return to his hometown of Salem's Lot, Maine, where he owns an abandoned, rundown farmhouse passed down to him by his deceased Aunt Clara.

 Unbeknownst to Joe, Salem's Lot is in fact a vampire colony.
 One night, a group of teenagers are stopped by police officers who subsequently—along with other various townspeople—begin feeding on them.
 Sherry, one of the teenagers, manages to hide out in a church before fleeing to the outskirts of town, stumbling into Joe and Jeremy's home.
 Joe brings Sherry to meet with Judge Axel, the town mayor, to report the incident.
 Inside, Joe, Sherry, and Jeremy are welcomed to a dinner attended by various high society, among them Amanda Fenton, the young granddaughter of the town doctor.
 At the urging of her grandmother, Amanda takes Jeremy on a tour of the town while the adults congregate.
 When Sherry notices one of her attackers at the gathering, she becomes hysterical, and is escorted to another room to be killed and fed upon.

 To Joe's shock, Judge Axel reveals himself and the townspeople to be vampires.
 Axel attempts to appeal to Joe's objective anthropological methodology, hoping he can give their community mainstream exposure, and eventually write a religious text for their people.
 Axel gives Joe a tour of the town, during which he explains the dangers of drinking human blood in the late 20th-century, amongst them various contractible viruses such as hepatitis and AIDS.
 To remedy this, Axel has arranged for the locals to primarily feast on the blood of live cows at their local dairy.
-During the tour, Joe is met by his Aunt Clara, whom he believed to be dead—she, too, a vampire.
+During the tour, Joe is met by his Aunt Clara, whom he believed to be dead—she, too, is a vampire.
+During the feeding on the cows for blood, Mrs. Axel states " I must confesses I prefer human blood" and "Axel says I have a drinking problem".